ground-creative/docker-wordpress/README.md

 sudo ./build.sh
 ```

-4) Add the hostname entry that you used in .env file to your hosts file:
+4) Add the container name entry that you used in .env file to your hosts file:
 ```
 sudo nano /etc/hosts

-127.0.0.1 {hostname}
+127.0.0.1 {container-name}
 ```

 5) Access the container via browser using the port and container name specified in the .env file: